 Universal Studios Hollywood Studio Tour

-If you’re looking to fill a whole day with movie-themed fun, buy a one-day pass for Universal Studios Hollywood (100 Universal City Plaza, Universal City 91608), which grants you access to the world-famous Studio Tour, The Wizarding World of Harry Potter, and themed rides such as The Simpsons and Jurassic World, opening later this year.
+If you’re looking to fill a whole day with movie-themed fun, buy a one-day pass for Universal Studios Hollywood (100 Universal City Plaza, Universal City 91608), which grants you access to the world-famous Studio Tour, The Wizarding World of Harry Potter, and themed rides such as The Simpsons and Jurassic World.
 Hosted on video by Jimmy Fallon, the tour takes you through four acres of the sprawling studio lot, including the largest set construction project in studio history, built with creative consultation from Steven Spielberg.
 The tour will take you through the plane crash scene from War of the Worlds, Desperate Housewives’ Wisteria Lane, the legendary Bates Motel of Psycho fame, and the set of Jaws.
 Studio tours are available daily during theme park hours.

 Where to eat nearby: VIVO Italian Kitchen - 100 Universal City Plaza, Universal City, 818.622.0424